allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Time.
 PEX divides the distance by the average speed to derive a calculated \(approximate\) time, then PEX uses the greater of Calculated Time or Scheduled Time.

-A. If the Calculated Time between two Sortie Events is less than the Scheduled Time, PEX wil use the Scheduled Time.
+1. If the Calculated Time between two Sortie Events is less than the Scheduled Time, PEX wil use the Scheduled Time.
 For example, if PEX calculates it wil take 15 minutes to get somewhere but you schedule 30 minutes, PEX wil use 30 minutes as the time.

-B. If the Calculated Time between two Sortie Events is more than the Scheduled Time, PEX uses the Calculated Time.
+2. If the Calculated Time between two Sortie Events is more than the Scheduled Time, PEX uses the Calculated Time.
 For example, if PEX calculates it will take 15 minutes to get somewhere but you schedule only 10 minutes, PEX wil 15 minutes as the time.

 4. Fuel.
 PEX multiplies the time by the average fuel flow to calculate the approximate fuel \(pounds or gal ons depending on how the fuel flow was entered\).